Teaching Kids Self-Compassion: A Relational 4-Step Framework

 Children do not learn self-compassion because we tell them to “be kind to yourself.”
 They learn it because they experience it, again and again, in relationship.

 Over the past decade, I have taught mindfulness and self-compassion in elementary classrooms, trained preservice and inservice educators, and worked alongside hundreds of families in my parent-child Mindfulness and Self-Compassion for Children and Caregivers (MSC-CC) program.
 MSC-CC is a research-based adaptation of Kristin Neff and Chris Germer’s Mindful Self-Compassion program, and multiple peer-reviewed studies have examined the program and its outcomes.
-The workbooks for kids grew directly out of this family and classroom work.
+The Mindfulness and Self-Compassion Workbooks for Kids grew directly out of this family and classroom work.

-What I have seen in schools and in homes is this: children develop self-compassion relationally and progressively.
-There is a sequence that works.
-Within that sequence, every child’s practice looks a little different, because the essential question of self-compassion is always personal: What do I need right now?
+What I have seen in schools and in homes is this: children develop self-compassion relationally and progressively as they learn and practice it over time.
+There is a framework that works.
+Within it, every child’s practice looks a little different, because the essential question of self-compassion is always personal: What do I need right now?

-This article explains that sequence—the Relational 4-Step Framework—and shows how the animal systems and adventure-based structure make self-compassion both teachable and meaningful for kids.
+This article explains the Relational 4-Step Framework and shows how playful, animal-based language and activities make self-compassion both teachable and meaningful for kids.

 Steps 1-3: Build the Relational Foundation